varya/food-delivery-packaging/methodology.md

 ![](../assets/pictures/methodology/post-parcel.png){: .image--max }

 We then had meetings with individuals from delivery companies to get their perspective of these delivery platforms and understand how the domain is evolving for them.
 We also visited Huhtamaki’s production facilities to understand their capabilities and get the views of manufacturing experts and what their understanding of the domain was.
 We expanded our understanding of regional differences by having a session with Huhtamaki’s India Office as well.
-Lastly, we contacted Package Testing & Research (PTR) to round off the overall picture of the ecosystem.
+Lastly, we contacted Sense n Insight to round off the overall picture of the ecosystem.

 ![](../assets/pictures/methodology/delivery-hero.png){: .image--medium}